a-maryam/java-code-snippets/README.md

 # java-code-snippets

-Contains java programs that exemplify a certain idea (like OOP) or are just cool!
+Contains java programs that exemplify a certain idea (like OOP), use less commonly used libraries/features, or otherwise have something interesting about them